Discovery Klingons and Star Trek's Continuity

 DIS Klingons were an isolated sub-species that vanished after DIS

-Maybe we see only T'Kuvma and his closest allies in Discovery.
-They all share the rare traits, while the majority of Klingons are what seems to be a minority in Discovery.
+In season 1, the focus is on T'Kuvma and his closest allies.
+They all share the rare traits, while the actual majority of Klingons, the ones that might look as in TMP or even in TOS, are what seems to be a minority in Discovery.

 - Where were the DIS Klingons before DIS and where will they go after DIS?
-This may be addressed in the series, it may have to do with the sub-species being isolationist, but may not be explained well enough to be credible.
+It may have to do with the sub-species being isolationist, but in season 2 it becomes apparent that even on Qo'noS they are the only type of Klingons to exist.
 The DIS Klingons would not simply disappear without a trace, and with never being referred to again.

 (All) Klingons always looked like in DIS

 The official policy, as by the repeated affirmations of the producers, is that Discovery is set in the Prime Universe and adheres to canon.
 If this is true, they have exempted visuals from canon, so Discovery is a reboot, but "only" on the visual side.
 In other words, we have to imagine that all Klingons always looked like in DIS.
-No kidding, this is the current state of the affair!
+The return of their hair in season 2 is supposed to make the acceptance of the official policy easier but raises even more questions.

 - The Klingon look of TOS was already iconic when TMP was produced.
 Many fans, as well as many people working behind the scenes, would have been upset if TMP had invalidated the look of TOS, even though it was the obvious choice for many years.
 Then DS9: "Trials and Tribble-ations" came along and set a standard: Visuals must not be ignored.
 If Klingons looked different in the past, so be it.
 If that doesn't fit with canon, we can and maybe have to try to corroborate its canon status, in this particular case with the ENT double feature "Affliction" and "Divergence".
 Not everyone may like this retcon, but it is how Star Trek used to work.